mixxxdj/manual/source/chapters/library.rst

 * **Select All**: Selects all tracks in the current view.
 * **Analyze**: Starts the detection on the selected tracks.

-.. seealso:: For more informations, go to :ref:`djing-bpm-detection`.
+.. seealso:: For more information, go to :ref:`djing-bpm-detection`.

 .. _library-3rd-party: